What are the latest innovations in hand drying?

 A fantastically practical solution to stop wet floors and increase the efficiency of a washroom.
 This would work particularly well, where a continuous wash basin was in place rather than individual sinks.
 We think the Dryflow system is the future for commercial washrooms.
 The Dryflow Dri-tap is available now.

 Self-cleaning hand dryers

 Not one from the show but a new addition to our exclusive Dryflow range is the Vapordri.
 Until now, ‘hands in’ blade hand dryers have either not had a drainage system for the excess water like the Dyson Airblade, required a water tank emptying regularly (most units) or had to be plumbed into the drainage system.
-The Dryflow Vapordri has a ceramic plate that gradually vaporises excess water in tiny volumes out of the unit.
+The Dryflow Vapordri gradually vaporises excess water in tiny volumes out of the unit.
 Essentially there is a steam cleaning effect which keeps the product internally sanitised and water free.
-It's also one of the most attractive looking, blade units we have ever supplied.
+It’s also one of the most attractive looking, blade units we have ever supplied.